laurijuusti/Backendcourse-bookstore/README.md

-# Bookstore app for my Back-End Programming course.
+## Bookstore webapp for my Back-End Programming course.

-## Project is using Spring Boot and Thymeleaf
+### Project is using Spring Boot, Thymeleaf and H2 for the database.